Top Seven Places to See in South Holland

 Close to Dordrecht, Kinderdijk is an open-air museum where you can learn about the Dutch water management system.
 The 19 windmills, built around 1740, are part of this system, keeping the land dry by pumping the water.
 You can also admire the waterways, dikes and sluices, have a tour boat and visit the museum mills.
 It’s a different experience from Zaanse Schans, and it’s unique in the country.

-Now that I gave you a taste of South-Holland, I hope you’ll follow along in April to see where my travels will take me!
+Now that I gave you a taste of the South-Holland province, I hope you’ll follow along in April to see where my travels will take me!
 And let me know which are your favourite places in this province, if you’ve visited.

 Stay tuned for more and follow Amsterdamian on Instagram and Facebook for daily stories about life in the Netherlands.
 Please share this post if you liked it!